 Animal activists and environmentalists may not like to hear this part.
 But it is important that we first establish just how singular the abortion issue really is.
 For those that may be unaware, the dignity of the human person surpasses the dignity of everything else in creation combined, because only man was “made in the image and likeness of God” and endowed with a spiritual soul.
 The difference between the lowest man and the most intelligent ape, as akin to the difference between heaven and earth.
 Why?
 Because only man possesses a spiritual part–a vestige of God imprinted on his soul–that makes him immortal.
 St. Thomas Aquinas often described man as a kind of hybrid being, not quite an angel, and not quite an animal, but a composite of both body and spirit.
 All of creation was, in fact, given to man as a gift by God.
 And although man is called to be good stewards of the environment, and to treat animals in accord with their dignity (because everything in creation is good, insofar as it was created by God), man is called to treat his fellow man in a very special way; he is called to love him.
 He is called to love him even more than he loves his own life.
 And when he does this, he, by God’s grace, effectively raises himself closer to the status of angel.
 But when he treats his fellow man with disdain, and violates his dignity, he lowers himself below even the animals.
 This is the gift of free will.

 And let us also not forget about the second victim in abortion.
 Abortion not only kills the body of innocent beings, but it also secretly destroys the souls of women and those complicit in the act.
 One in four American women will have at least one abortion in their lives.
 And for this reason, abortion can be considered the greatest abuse of women to date.
 It has eroded the souls of untold millions of women in this country, our sisters in Christ.
-This is why the Catholic Church is the most pro-woman organization in the world, because it wills only what is good for women.
-And what is good for women, does not compel her to do something that destroys her soul.
+This is why the Catholic Church is the most pro-woman organization in the world, because only the Church has been the voice for the unborn from time immemorial.
+Only the Church wills good for woman.
+And what is good for woman, does not compel her to do something that erodes her soul.

 Comparison of Trump & Hillary’s Pro-Life Patform